rosasalberto/mil/README.md

 1) prepare(model, preprocess_pipeline=[], metrics=[]). <br/>
 Which is kind of what 'compile' method is for keras models.
 What it does is preparing the training and evaluation routine.
 The 'model' parameter accepts any of the mil.models objects.
-The 'preprocess_pipeline' parameter is a list containing all the transforming operations we wish to do before inputing the data into the 'model' object, basically accepts any sklearn transformer.
-The 'metrics' accepts some strings of typical metrics, or the callables modules from the metrics.<br/>
+The 'preprocess_pipeline' parameter is a list containing all the transforming operations we wish to do before inputing the data into the 'model' object.
+It basically accepts any sklearn transformer.
+The 'metrics' takes some strings of typical metrics, or the callables modules from the metrics.<br/>

 2) fit(X_train, y_train, X_val=None, y_val=None, groups=None, validation_strategy=None, sample_weights=None, verbose=1) <br/>
-Which is the method to train the model.
-It also handles a sample_weights parameters and mil.validators objects or custom validations splits. <br/>
+This is the method to train the model.
+It also handles a sample_weights parameters and mil.validators objects and custom validations splits. <br/>

 3) predict(X_train, y_train, X_val=None, y_val=None, groups=None, validation_strategy=None, sample_weights=None, verbose=1) <br/>
-Which is the method to train the model.
-It also handles a sample_weights parameters and mil.validators objects or custom validations splits. <br/>
+This method is used to get the predictions of the model. <br/>

 4) get_positive_instances(X) <br/>
-For the models who have implemented this method, it returns the result. <br/>
+Whenever the model has implemented the method it returns the positive instances from the bags. <br/>

 ---